Reporting on 2016 activities

-An epidemiology study, commissioned by ECPI and carried out by Maastricht University, was completed and submitted for publication.
+An epidemiology study, commissioned by European Plasticisers and carried out by Maastricht University, was published in Annals of Epidemiology in August 2016.
 The study examined the reliability of scientific papers that report an association between phthalate exposure and health effects such as obesity, asthma and reduced fertility.

-In September 2014, ECHA's Committees for Risk Assessment (RAC) and Socio-economic Analysis (SEAC) expressed their support for authorising companies that applied for Authorisation to continue to use DEHP in both virgin and recycled PVC and DBP in specific applications.
+ECHA's Committees for Risk Assessment (RAC) and Socio-economic Analysis (SEAC) expressed their support in September 2014 for authorising companies that had applied for Authorisation to continue to use DEHP in both virgin and recycled PVC and DBP in specific applications.

 The evaluation and Risk Management Option Analysis (RMOA) conducted by the French authorities on DINCH and DOTP concluded that no danger or risk is identified under REACH; therefore, no additional risk management measures are needed.

-In 2014, the European Commission and Member States endorsed a four-year re-evaluation showing no risk for DINP and DIDP in all current consumer applications (a restriction is maintained on toys and childcare articles that can be put in the mouth.
-For further information: ‘Evaluation of new scientific evidence concerning DINP and DIDP’).
-In spite of this, Denmark in 2015 communicated to ECHA its intention to submit a dossier proposing that DINP be classified as a reproductive agent under the CLP Regulation.
-The plasticisers industry will participate in a public consultation expected in 2016, bringing robust scientific evidence to support the conclusion that such classification is not justified.
+In 2014, the European Commission and Member States endorsed a four-year re-evaluation showing no risk for DINP and DIDP in consumer applications excluding toys and childcare articles that can be put in the mouth, which are restricted.
+In spite of this, the Danish EPA submitted a dossier to ECHA in 2016, proposing that DINP be classified as a reproductive agent under the CLP Regulation.
+The Danish dossier is still pending.

 'Sustainable use of additives'

 Criteria for the ‘Sustainable Use of Additives’